cakesolutions/gor-demo/README.md

 The only workaround available (at the moment) is spin-up a linux box (vagrant) with docker and execute it in that box.

 Here's the issue created in docker's github page about the drama with networking [#68](https://github.com/docker/for-mac/issues/68)

+### Elasticsearch & kibana
+The output of GOR will be stored in ElasticSearch and visualised through Kibana.

+Although this might be useful in some cases, be aware that the output stored will miss some information (And this will not change until the community supporting the driver fix the issue)

+If you want, you can change where the GOR's output will be stored by changing the `infra/modules/ecs/templates/goreplay.json` (if you are running this in AWS) or `docker/docker-compose.yml` (if you are running this in your local env)